Olive P. Lester

 Olive P. Lester (December 19, 1903 – October 10, 1996) was an American academic and outspoken advocate for women.
 Her research in social psychology concerned contemporary issues of her time and she lectured frequently on subjects regarding personality and social perception.
 The first woman to serve as a department chair in the College of Arts and Sciences at the University of Buffalo, she held the post longer than any of her successors.
-She designed a curriculum for the School of Nursing at UB, receiving numerous awards for her teaching excellence, and was made a fellow of the American Psychological Association in 1932.
+She designed a curriculum for the School of Nursing at UB, receiving numerous awards for teaching, and was made a fellow of the American Psychological Association in 1932.

 Early life

-Olive Peckham Lester was born on December 19, 1903 in Lancaster, Erie County, New York to Martha (née Zurbrick) and Levant D. Lester.
+Olive Peckham Lester was born on December 19, 1903, in Lancaster, Erie County, New York to Martha (née Zurbrick) and Levant D. Lester.
 Her father was a lawyer and Lester had a younger sister, Ilma.
 The Peckham family were well established in Lancaster, having immigrated from Connecticut in 1808 and organizing the Lancaster Presbyterian Church.
-The family moved in to the property at 5454 Broadway in 1912, which would remain Lester’s residence until her death.
+The family moved in to the property at 5454 Broadway in 1912, which would remain Lester's residence until her death.
 She was educated at Lancaster High School and went on to study psychology at the University of Buffalo (UB).
 After graduating in 1924, as the first person to earn a bachelor's degree in psychology at the school, she began her graduate studies and worked as an assistant in the psychology lab.